 You always have the option to cancel our service.
 We want earn your business rather than locking you in a contract.

 Expect fair and honest pricing with friendly local support.

 We believe in simple, friendly pricing.
 No contracts required, and no time-limited sales gimmicks.
 What you see on our website is what you pay.
-Other fees are listed below
+Other one-time and incidental fees are listed below

-All prices on our website do not include GST and PST.
+GST and PST applicable to all prices listed on our website.
+Listed prices do not include applicable GST and PST.

 Getting JUCE is easy: